SiloCityLabs/lochnas/README.md

 0 0 * * 0 /path/to/start.sh
 0 0 * * 0 /path/to/renew-domain.sh
 */5 * * * * wget --output-document=/dev/null --quiet 'https://cloud.domain.com/cron.php'
 ```

+#### Optional GUI

+A friend of mine actually wanted a interface as he is not very good at linux.
+You can follow this [guide](https://linuxconfig.org/install-gui-on-ubuntu-server-18-04-bionic-beaver) to setup a small gui to use.
+I recommend Mate.
+I will not walk trhough installing this for my own server as I did not install it for myself.
+I preffer to keep the base OS as clean as possible.

 ## License